couthcommander/Bios6301/lectures/11_latex.md

     pdflatex example.tex

-If all goes well, you should see some very verbose output that terminates with ingformation about what has been written to disk:
+If all goes well, you should see some very verbose output that terminates with information about what has been written to disk:

     Output written on example.pdf (16 pages, 303102 bytes).
     Transcript written on example.log.